TimCares/MasterThesis/docs/thesis/background/self_supervised_learning.typ

 A prominent example of self-supervised learning is Masked Language Modeling (MLM) in Natural Language Processing (NLP), which is used in the popular NLP model BERT, being one of the first models trained using self-supervised methods to achieve state-of-the-art performance in NLP @bert.
-In BERT, certain tokens, or words, are masked, i.e., removed, from a sentence, and the model is tasked with predicting the masked tokens.
+In BERT, certain tokens, or words, are masked, i.e. removed from a sentence, and the model is tasked with predicting the masked tokens
+(see @self_supervised_learning_dark_matter_fig).
 Since the labels are derived from the data itself — the words to predict are part of the original data — no human annotation is needed @bert.
 This allows for the utilization of large amounts of unlabeled data, as any text data can be used.